 You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

-Your to-do list is neverending, and lately, important things are slipping through the cracks.
+Your to-do list is never ending, and lately, important things are slipping through the cracks.
 Frankly, there isn’t any more time and you’re just barely keeping your head above water.
-The obvious solution to the time crunch seems to be bringing on help, but is that really the right next step?
+The obvious solution to the time crunch seems to be bringing on a virtual assistant, but is that really the right next step?

 Whether you’re someone who wants to start outsourcing the minute you’re profitable or you choose to “go it alone” as long as possible, there will always come a time when you need to outsource.
 Otherwise, you become a bottleneck in your own profitability, and that’s not a winning business strategy.

-You’ve heard that virtual assistants can be a big help, but how do you even begin to think about finding and hiring a VA?
+You’ve heard that virtual assistants can be a big help, but how do you even begin to think about finding and hiring a virtual assistant?